-In October, our course area moves from the high mountains of Colorado to the desert canyon country of Southeastern Utah where the climate is more predictable, precipitation is infrequent, and sunshine is plentiful.
+In October, our course area moves from the high mountains of Colorado to the desert canyon country of Southeastern Utah where the climate is more hospitable, precipitation is infrequent, and sunshine is plentiful.
 The typically mild winters in the lower elevations provide perfect conditions for our winter course area.
 Between November and March, average high temperatures range from 41 – 61 °F, average low temperatures from 20 – 32 °F, and average snowfall accumulation is between 0.5 to 4.5 inches.

-Open Sky utilizes a hybrid base camp-wilderness model year-round.
-Each group’s base campsite is furnished with a large tipi, a canvas wall tent with a wood burning stove and a covered camp structure, which provide teams with shelter and warmth during winter.
+Open Sky utilizes a hybrid base camp/wilderness model year-round.
+Each group’s base campsite is furnished with a large tipi, a canvas wall tent with a wood-burning stove and a covered camp structure, which provide teams with shelter and warmth during winter.
 These structures also provide areas to gather, prepare food, eat, and dry gear.
 In addition, individual shower stall structures in each group site provide the added comfort of a warm shower, and gravel pathways throughout base camp alleviate the inherent challenge of mud and clay.
 Firewood is stocked throughout our operating area for easy access.

 Weather is monitored continuously with twice-daily forecasts provided (by phone or radio) to the field guides in each group.
-Students do not hike or leave basecamp if temperatures are below 10 °F. When severe weather is in the forecast, groups are required to return to base camp to stay comfortably in the tipis or other shelters during passing storms.
+Students do not leave basecamp for expedition if temperatures are below 10 °F. When significant inclement weather is in the forecast during expedition, groups are required to return to base camp to stay comfortably in the tipis or other shelters during passing storms.

-Our field department has a mandatory curriculum for winter skills training.
+Our field department has a mandatory curriculum for winter wilderness risk management training.
 This mandatory curriculum provides guides with a comprehensive understanding and competency in winter camping skills and best practice risk mitigation.
 The training’s emphasis is on prevention and then stop-and-fix.
 Guides are well-versed in the ways in which our bodies can lose heat and are trained in weather-related injury identification and treatment.
 During the winter, each student receives extremities checks (hands, feet, and head) a minimum of three times per day and more frequently in specific situations.

 Our emergency response team meets quarterly to address seasonal needs and a variety of response scenarios.
 These in-service meetings are required for program management, field guides, operations staff and field managers.
 Additionally, we hold a 90-minute field staff training each week to address safety, wilderness skills, course curriculum, and other risk-management topics.
-Beyond internal training, Open Sky routinely coordinates with the local community’s safety personnel to ensure effective collaboration and best practice protocols are in place.
+Beyond internal training, Open Sky routinely coordinates with the local community to ensure effective collaboration and best practice protocols are in place.

 Open Sky students are provided with exceptional gear designed specifically for winter conditions: insulated winter hiking boots, over-boots, winter socks, thick long underwear, fleece jackets, deep winter sleeping bags, puffy warm jackets, insulated gloves, hats, neck gaiters and waterproof outer layers.
 Sleeping bags are rated to -30 °F and students are provided with two insulated sleeping pads.
-Students receive two of each base layer (thick and thin) so they always have clean and dry base layers.
+Students receive two of each base layer (thick and thin) so they have clean and dry base layers.
 In the winter months, our operations team does the students’ laundry on a weekly basis, so they have at least three pairs of fresh, clean, and dry socks at all times.
 Camp shoes are also provided so that insulated hiking boots and NEOs (over-boot covers) may be dried overnight.